 In traditional indigenous societies, land means life.
-Following is a documentary on the struggle of two Western Shoshone elders against mining threats to their ancestral lands from the United States in Crescent City, Nevada.
+Western Shoshone ranchers and land rights activists Mary Dann (1923–2005) and Carrie Dann (1932–2021) together fought a decades long battle with the federal government over their ancestral lands.
+Following is a documentary on their struggle against mining threats to their ancestral lands from the United States in Crescent City, Nevada.

 Our Land, Our Life presents the struggle of Carrie and Mary Dann, two Western Shoshone elders, to address the threat mining development poses to the sacred and environmentally sensitive lands of Crescent Valley, Nevada.

 The Western Shoshone Defense Project’s mission is to affirm Newe (Western Shoshone) jurisdiction over Newe Sogobia (Western Shoshone homelands) by protecting, preserving, and restoring Newe rights and lands for present and future generations based on cultural and spiritual traditions.

 “I was indigenous and in one single evening they made me indigent.
 If you think the Indian wars are over, then think again.” –– Carrie Dann, Western Shoshone activist, October 31, 2002

 The U.S. Constitution states that treaties, agreements between sovereign nations, are the supreme law of the land.
 The 1863 Treaty of Ruby Valley between the U.S. and the Western Shoshone Nation remains in effect, affirming the sovereign status of the Western Shoshone and recognizing the boundaries of their territory.